datagnss/datagnss.github.io/rtk-board/evk-tau1312.md

 Sometimes if the data update rate is too high, you need press button several times.

-## Test EVK-TAU1312 with 3rd party utility
+## Test EVK-TAU1312 with 3rd party utilities

 - [str2str](../files/strsvr.zip), a powerful utility for stream application
 - [rtkplot](../files/rtkplot.zip), a powerful plot utility